Kingsman44/Pixelify/README.md

 - [Pranav Pandey](https://forum.xda-developers.com/m/pranav-pandey.3962236/) for BreelWallpaper2020 Port

 ## ⭐ ChangeLogs
+### Version 1.81
+- Fixed Downloading Apps in Play Store on spoofing
+- Fixed Downloading Live Caption on A12
+- Fixed Text Selection in recents pixel Launcher on A12
+- Update Device Personalisation Services (A12)
+- Switched to Pixel 6 Pro (Still Google Photos Unlimted storage saver will work)
+- Live Translate will work now on devices
+- Switched Online for Pixel Launcher
+- Fixes for Nga Voice Typing & Bloom section in Pixel Live Wallpapers

 ### Version 1.8
 - Introduced Installation Logs (/sdcard/Pixelify/logs.txt)
 - New way for SimpleDeviceConfig